11 Things You Might Not Know About Jimmy Carter

 Bridging the gap between the often-maligned Gerald Ford and the drug-busting Ronald Reagan was Jimmy Carter, the 39th president of the United States and one of the most esteemed humanitarians ever to hold the office.
-At the age of 95, Carter—who was born in Plains, Georgia on October 1, 1924—is also the oldest living former president.
+At the age of 98, Carter—who was born in Plains, Georgia on October 1, 1924—is also the oldest living former president.
+He entered hospice care in February 2023.

 1. Jimmy Carter did not grow up in the lap of luxury.